 Voelker Family

 Nickolas Voelker left his birthplace of Effelder, Prussia (now Germany), in 1845 and came direct to Copper Harbor in the Upper Peninsula of Michigan.
 Though his motive for emigration is not known, like for many, it was probably the prosperous mining opportunities found in the Upper Peninsula, which was sporadically his line of work.
 After working for a time in the mines, he married his wife Catherine (also a native of Prussia) and brought her back to Copper Harbor.
-When he and his wife arrived several notable ‘firsts’ were attributed to them, whether they were true may not be so.
+When he and his wife arrived several notable ‘firsts’ were attributed to them though it is not certain if they are true.
 Catherine Voelker, according to her obituary, was the first white woman to make her home in that part of the Peninsula.
 Catherine and Nickolas had three sons and two daughters.
 Nickolas was attributed as being one of the first Germans to begin brewing in the U.P.

 George Voelker, second son of Nickolas and Catherine Voelker, was born on July 20, 1860.
 In 1884, George married Mary Mockler and the pair had three sons, George Jr., Leo, and Joseph.
 Mary Mockler died in 1892.
 George and his sons lived in the hometown of Ishpeming and he ran a mercantile and a tavern, in addition to having rental properties and investments in mining and spirits.
 After meeting the new music teacher for the Ishpeming Schools, Annie Traver, she and George were married on June 24, 1895.
 George and his second wife had three sons, Robert, Paul, and John D. Annie made George promise that he would give up operating the tavern to protect her respectable reputation as a teacher, which he did for a time.
 When he returned to operating a saloon not long after, his tavern was famous for having the longest bar with the most stools in the Upper Peninsula.
 It was from his father that John D. Voelker inherited his love for fly-fishing.
 After the death of his father, John D. Voelker and his siblings inherited the business operations of their father and grandfather as well as the rental buildings of Voelker block and the family farm, which was situated on swampy farmland.